MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-llmops-with-prompt-flow.md

 ### Set up the GitHub repository

-Follow the instructions at [Set up the GitHub repo](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#set-up-github-repo) to create a forked repo in your GitHub organization.
+To create a forked repo in your GitHub organization, follow the instructions at [Set up the GitHub repo](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#set-up-github-repo).
 This repo uses two branches, `main` and `development`, for code promotions and pipeline execution.

-Follow the instructions at [Clone the repo](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#cloning-the-repo) to create a new local repository.
+To create a new local repository, follow the instructions at [Clone the repo](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#cloning-the-repo).
 This clone helps you create a new feature branch from the development branch and incorporate changes.

 ### Set up authentication between GitHub and Azure

-Follow the instructions at [Set up authentication with Azure and GitHub](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#set-up-authentication-with-azure-and-github) to use a previously-created service principal to set up authentication between the GitHub repository and Azure services.
+To use a previously created service principal to set up authentication between the GitHub repository and Azure services, follow the instructions at [Set up authentication with Azure and GitHub](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#set-up-authentication-with-azure-and-github).

 This step configures a GitHub secret that stores the service principal information.
 The workflows in the repository can read the connection information by using the secret name to connect to Azure automatically.
 For more information, see [Use GitHub Actions to connect to Azure](/azure/developer/github/connect-from-azure).

 ### Test the pipeline

-Follow the instructions at [How to set up the repo with Github Workflows](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#cloning-the-repos) to test the pipelines.
+To test the pipelines, follow the instructions at [How to set up the repo with GitHub Workflows](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#cloning-the-repos).
 The process involves the following steps:

 1. You raise a PR from a feature branch to the development branch.
 1. The PR pipeline executes automatically due to the branch policy configuration.
 1. The PR is merged to the development branch.
 1. The associated `dev` pipeline executes, resulting in full CI and CD execution and provisioning or updating of the Azure Machine Learning endpoints.

-The outputs should look similar to those at [Example prompt run, evaluation, and deployment scenario](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#example-prompt-run-evaluation-and-deployment-scenario).
+The outputs should look similar to the examples at [Example prompt run, evaluation, and deployment scenario](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#example-prompt-run-evaluation-and-deployment-scenario).

 ### Use local execution